traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 A deployment manages scaling and then can create lots of containers, called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/).
 Each Pod is configured following the `spec` field in the deployment.
-Given that a Deployment can run multiple Traefik Proxy Pods, a piece is required to forward the traffic to any of the instance: namely a [`Service`](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1/#Service).
+Given that, a Deployment can run multiple Traefik Proxy Pods, a piece is required to forward the traffic to any of the instance: namely a [`Service`](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1/#Service).
 Create a file called `02-traefik-services.yml` and insert the two `Service` resources: